fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-migrate-to-ursa-proxy-from-nginx.md

 Active: active (running) since Fri 2023-04-28 12:38:54 UTC; 5h 22min ago
 ```

+#### 2) Start the Ursa and Ursa-proxy services

-If required, start the service(s) by running:
+If the status of the services are not running you start the service(s) by running:

 ```
 sudo systemctl start ursa